puppetlabs/vmpooler/README.md

 Configuration for vmpooler may be provided via environment variables, or a configuration file.

+Note on jruby 9.2.11.x: We have found when running vmpooler on jruby 9.2.11.x we occasionally encounter a stack overflow error that causes the pool\_manager application component to fail and stop doing work.
+To address this issue on jruby 9.2.11.x we recommend setting the jruby option 'invokedynamic.yield=false'.
+To set this with jruby 9.2.11.1 you can specify the environment variable 'JRUBY\_OPTS' with the value '-Xinvokedynamic.yield=false'.

+The provided configuration defaults are reasonable for  small vmpooler instances with a few pools.
+If you plan to run a large vmpooler instance it is important to consider configuration values appropriate for the instance of your size in order to avoid starving the provider, or redis, of connections.

+As of vmpooler 0.13.x redis uses a connection pool to improve efficiency and ensure thread safe usage.
+At Puppet, we run an instance with about 100 pools at any given time.
+We have to provide it with 200 redis connections to the redis connection pool, and a timeout for connections of 40 seconds, to avoid timeouts.
+Because metrics are generated for connection available and waited your metrics provider will need to be able to cope with this volume.
+Statsd is recommended to ensure metrics get delivered reliably.

 Please see this [configuration](docs/configuration.md) document for more details about configuring vmpooler via environment variables.

 The following YAML configuration sets up two pools, `debian-7-i386` and `debian-7-x86_64`, which contain 5 running VMs each: